 The training will cover election procedures, voting machines and a short program on how to assist persons with disabilities.
 You will recieve your Election Day assignment after training is completed.

 ALL STUDENTS MUST USE THE ON-LINE APPLICATION FORM.
-The application form is updated every year and available in September.
+The application form is updated every year and available at the end of August.
 If you are under the age of 18, you must have the approval of your parent/guardian in order to participate.
 The application, with all required signatures, should be returned to your teacher/advisor no later than the deadline listed in the online application form.

 In recognition of service provided, you will be sent a "Certificate of Appreciation" following the election.
 School coordinators will be provided with a list of participants who attended training and served on Election Day so you will receive the appropriate service credit.